-Proceeding this drive leg force production the next event is stabilizing or braking the landing leg following 3X with a force up to 75% of his own body weight, while extending the front leg (2X) and generating a vertical force around 150% of his body weight.
+Proceeding this drive leg force production the next event is stabilizing or braking the landing leg following 3X with a force up to 75% of his own body weight while extending the front leg (2X) and generating a vertical force around 150% of his body weight.
 Both the braking force and the vertical force (2X front leg extension) of the landing leg must peak before pitch release, specifically during full external rotation of the throwing arm as defined in the case study (View 1st picture here).

-The purpose of these ground reaction forces for the high velocity pitcher is to create a reactive launch into the upper extremities through the hips similar to a whip or more specifically a catapult system.
+The purpose of these ground reaction forces for the high-velocity pitcher is to create a reactive launch into the upper extremities through the hips similar to a whip or more specifically a catapult system.
 The 3X Extreme Pitching Velocity Program seamlessly defines the sequencing of these events up the kinetic chain into this launch.

-The Critical Timing Factor of the Pitchers Ground Reaction Forces
+The Critical Timing Factor of the Pitcher's Ground Reaction Forces

-The study above made it clear that the timing of the ground reaction forces were the difference between a high correlation to ball velocity or not.
+The study above made it clear that the timing of the ground reaction forces was the difference between a high correlation to ball velocity or not.
 To help understand this critical timing factor here is another key case study called, Timing of the Lower Limb Drive and Throwing Limb Movement in Baseball Pitching.
 This study was performed by Bruce Elliott, J. Robert Grove, Barry Gibson.
 Here is the results from the study: